18.104.22.168 Exemptions from the maintenance action test

-For the purposes of the maintenance action test (MAT), the parent/s of the child are those people listed in the court order as the parent/s of the child.
+For the purposes of the MAT, the parent/s of the child are those people listed in the court order as the parent/s of the child.
 In circumstances where these parents separate they are not exempt from the MAT on the basis that there was a surrogacy arrangement involved in their case.
 However, other exemptions may apply.

 If an individual had a partner at the time they first claimed FTB for a child born under a surrogacy arrangement and the individual's relationship with the partner ends, the individual is not required to seek maintenance from the partner.
 This is because, under child support legislation, maintenance can only be sought from a legal parent of the child and neither the individual nor their former partner is the child's legal parent.

 Particular care should be given to an individual's cultural background.
-There are also wide differences in attitudes to marriage, and the roles of men and women among different ethnic groups, and these factors should be taken into account as they affect individual cases.
+There are also wide differences in attitudes to marriage, gender roles and parenting among different ethnic groups, and these factors should be taken into account as they affect individual cases.
 An assessment of cultural considerations may indicate that maintenance action would not be successful and might cause hardship to the individual and/or their community.